harvardinformatics/snpArcher/README.md

 ## Design

 This is a suite of snakemake pipelines to call variants with short-read sequence data.
-These pipelines are split into two modular parts, named by the primary type of input/output files:
+These pipelines are split into three modular parts:

-1. **fastq -> BAM**: maps short reads to a reference genome with BWA
+1. **fastq2bam**: downloads FASTQ files from SRA and a reference genome from NCBI, then maps reads to the reference genome with BWA
-2. **Invervals**: split genome into intervals for parallelization and faster processing
+2. **invervals**: splits genome into intervals for parallelization and faster processing
-3. **BAM -> VCF**: calls variants with GATK4 or Freebayes
+3. **bam2vcf**: calls variants with GATK4 or Freebayes

-Users may start with raw fastq files or with BAM files.
-If you start with raw fastq files, you must first use the **fastq -> BAM** workflow and inspect the quality of the output BAM files before proceeding (e.g. by checking the summary file we produce).
-After this workflow completes, you may use the **BAM -> VCF** workflows.

-A key feature of the **BAM -> VCF** workflows is a simple algorithm to split the reference genome into many smaller intervals that are processed in parallel on a computing cluster.
-This speeds up these programs dramatically.
+Users start with a CSV file that contains the sample metadata (following the format of the example data sheet samples.csv) for the input to **fastq2bam**.
+You must inspect the quality of the BAM files after the workflow completes (e.g., by checking the summary file produced) and that the appropriate FASTQs and reference genome were downloaded.
+After this workflow completes, you can proceed with splitting the reference genome into intervals with the **intervals** workflow.
+This workflow uses a simple algorithm to split the reference genome into many smaller intervals that are processed in parallel on a computing cluster, speeding up both GATK4 and FreeBayes dramatically.
 These intervals are flanked by strings of N's found in the reference genome in order to avoid edge effects.
-While lists of intervals already exists for some organisms (e.g. Humans), here we create them ourselves so that these workflows may be used with any non-model organisms.
+While lists of intervals already exists for some organisms (e.g. humans), this workflow creates them so that they may be used with any non-model organisms.
+Once the intervals have been created, you can proceed with the **bam2vcf** workflow, using either GATK4 or FreeBayes.

 ## How to use